Our2020View/Our2020View.github.io/weightreduction.md

 6. How about those Ottomans? – They look good, but will we use them?
 7. Remove the Onan Genset?
 Do we dare?
 That would save 172 pounds!

-So far, here is where we saved a bit of weight:
+So far, here is where we have saved a bit of weight so far:

 Lithium batteries - saved 53 lbs